cchesser/java-perf-workshop/docs/content/docs/containers/setup.md

 &nbsp;
 {{% nextSection %}}
-In the next section, we'll learn how to enable all our tooling to work with containers.
+In the next section, we'll learn how to enable Java Monitoring Tooling to work with containers.
 {{% /nextSection %}}